Emergence of streamers in simulations of late infall: Results

 In this scenario, streamers can form in a way qualitatively similar to the cloudlet capture case.
 Rather than creating a reservoir of gas with angular momentum relative to the disk by overshooting cloudlet material, it arises naturally in the form of a BHL accretion tail \citep{hl1939,bondi1945}.
 In the absence of turbulence, this accretion tail cannot lead to the formation of arc-shaped structures, as no asymmetries that would create angular momentum with respect to the disk would be present.
 As a result, the material would fall back on a straight trajectory.
 In the presence of turbulence, however, such asymmetries can naturally be created randomly.
 Even if the flow structure was unperturbed by the velocity, angular momentum could result from spontaneous enhancements in density.
 In a simplified picture, one might imagine the large-scale flow lines to vary in direction between two points in time, thereby creating, on average, a qualitatively similar picture as the extended structure caused by the encounter with an expanded cloudlet.

-While this idea can help to understand the possibility of fall-back streamers arising, the full turbulent picture is more complex.
+While this idea can help to understand the possibility of fallback streamers arising, the full turbulent picture is more complex.
 In the following, we discuss simulation results from multiple simulations with various resulting structures.
 We investigated how the arising structures change with $v_\mathrm{sys}$, $\sigma_\mathrm{turb}$, and $k_\mathrm{max}$.
-Additionally, we considered the influence of $\dot M_\mathrm{sys}$ in Appendix \ref{app:low_acc}.
+We considered the influence of $\dot M_\mathrm{sys}$ in Appendix \ref{app:low_acc}.
 The numerical choices for these parameters are shown in Table \ref{tab:bh_params}.

 In our analysis, we find that the morphology of the emerging infall structures is predominantly dependent on the flux of material into the region where the ISM gas has low-enough velocity to be initially bound to the star, and the resulting interaction.
-Gas originating from farther out regions is too energetic to remain bound to the disk, so that no fall-back occurs and no fall-back streamers can emerge.
-Neglecting the spatial details of the turbulent velocity field, we approximate this region as a sphere with radius $R_\mathrm{bound}$, given by
+Gas originating from farther out regions is too energetic to remain bound to the disk, so that no fallback occurs and no fallback streamers can emerge.
+Neglecting the spatial details of the turbulent velocity field, we approximated this region as a sphere with radius $R_\mathrm{bound}$, given by

 For all the discussed simulations, we show the absolute value of the angular momentum flux through the surface of this sphere in Fig. \ref{fig:b_am}.
 Additionally, the streamer morphology is influenced by the direction of the non-systemic, that is, turbulent gas inflow from the ISM.
 We describe this quantity by the direction of the linear momentum flux through the spherical surface, shown in Fig. \ref{fig:b_mom}.
 The systemic and other symmetrically out- and inflowing contributions to this linear momentum flux are zero.
 The resulting quantities, although limited to a spatially averaged view, are used in following sections in the discussion of the arising streamers.
 In the interest of brevity, we only discuss one snapshot for most simulations, at $t=\SI{26.07}{\kilo\year}$.